Skip to content

 Free things to do in Belgium: Flower Carpet at the Grand Place

-UNESCO site in Belgium, the Grand Place is a 12th century marketplace, surrounded by wooden houses and market halls.
-The City Hall is the most eye-catching element of the square; a towering 15th century gothic building that pierces the skyline.
+A UNESCO site in Belgium, the Grand Place is a 12th-century marketplace surrounded by wooden houses and market halls.
+The City Hall is the most eye-catching element of the square, a towering 15th-century Gothic building that pierces the skyline.

-Every 2 years on the weekend of August 15th, the Flower Carpet offers visitors a wonderful experience,.
-From the Townhall’s balcony one can really appreciate the beauty of the spectacle.
-Colourful nature blooms in the heart of the city of Brussels, and with the scent of fresh flowers and especially composed music, this is an experience like no other.
+Every 2 years on the weekend of 15 August, the Flower Carpet offers visitors a wonderful experience,.
+From the town hall’s balcony, one can appreciate the beauty of the spectacle.
+Colourful nature blooms in the heart of the city of Brussels, and with the scent of fresh flowers and specially composed music, this is an experience like no other.
 The flower used is the Begonia.
-Belgium is the world largest producer of the flower, 80% of total production belongs to Belgium.
+Belgium is the world’s largest producer of flowers; 80% of total production belongs to Belgium.

-The project is organised by non-profit organisation Tapis de Fleurs, who establish a theme and then set off to arrange nearly a million flowers in the 1,800 square metre area.
-Entrance to the Grand Place is free, but a panoramic view from the balcony of City Hall will cost you €6.
-If you are in Belgium on the August weekend that the Flower Carpet is on show, it is without a doubt one of the best things to do in Belgium.
+The project is organised by the non-profit organisation Tapis de Fleurs, which established a theme and then set off to arrange nearly a million flowers in the 1,800 square metres area.
+Entrance to the Grand Place is free, but a panoramic view from the balcony of City Hall will cost €6.
+If you are in Belgium on the August weekend when the Flower Carpet is on show, it is undoubtedly one of the best things to do in Belgium.

 Even if the Flower Carpet is not assembled when you are in Brussels, the Grand Place itself is well worth a visit!

 Other buildings included in the UNESCO World Heritage List are Hôtel Tassel and Hôtel Slovay; designed by Victor Horta, they are examples of the Art Nouveau architectural style.
 This style of ‘New Art’ was omnipresent from the 1880′ up until the first world war.
-Many buildings in this style were destroyed during the two world wars, however Brussels still has over 500 buildings designed in this style.
+Many buildings in this style were destroyed during the two world wars, however Brussels still has over 500 buildings designed.

-Brussels is the capital of Belgium, and the largest city in Belgium in terms of population.
-Considering that, there is a near infinite amount of interesting things to do there.
+Brussels is the capital and the largest city in Belgium in terms of population.
+Considering that, there are nearly infinite numbers of exciting things to do there.

 Atomium